nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 This command clears all entries from GuestBook.

-This command is typically used as a hard reset of GuestBook.
+This command is typically used as a hard reset of all guest data in GuestBook.
 Do note that this command is irreversible.
 Once cleared, all the guest data cannot be retrieved.
 Please use this command with utmost caution.